Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Experimental Evaluation

 We evaluate the convergence time for bundle adjustment problems based on the \textit{sitting room} sequence for factor graphs with an increasing number of different factor types.
 We begin with a factor graph containing 35 keyframes, 3108 points and 10000 reprojection factors and measure the convergence time from noisy initialisations.
 We then add 200 additional factors of a new type to the graph along with any new variables nodes (for example we add plane hypotheses variable nodes when adding plane hypothesis prediction factors) and repeat the experiment.
 We conduct experiments adding 4 additional types of factors, meaning in the final experiment there are 10800 factors in the graph.

-Following \cite{Ortiz:etal:CVPR2020}, we compare GBP implemented on a single IPU chip \cite{Graphcore} with Ceres \cite{CeresManual}, a non-linear least squares optimisation library, run on a 6 core i7-8700K CPU with 18 threads.
-Ceres uses Levenberg-Marquardt (LM), a Huber kernel and analytic derivatives (which we found maximise performance).
-In Figure \ref{fig:speed} we compare the convergence time of GBP with the 3 fastest Ceres linear solvers.
+Following \cite{Ortiz:etal:CVPR2020}, we compare GBP on a single IPU chip \cite{Graphcore} with Ceres \cite{CeresManual}, a non-linear least squares optimisation library, run on a 6 core i7-8700K CPU with 18 threads.
+Ceres uses Levenberg-Marquardt (LM), a Tukey kernel and analytic derivatives.
+In Fig. \ref{fig:speed}, we compare the convergence time of GBP with the 3 fastest Ceres linear solvers.

-As different types of factors are added to the graph, convergence time for Ceres increases greatly while for GBP there is only a slight increase.
-To understand these curves, it is instructive to break down convergence time as the product of the time per iteration and the number of iterations to converge.
+As different types of factors are added to the graph, convergence time for Ceres increases greatly while GBP increases only marginally.
+It is instructive to break down convergence time as the product of the time per iteration and the number of iterations to converge.
 Ceres makes optimal global updates through LM and, across all experiments, converges in 5-10 iterations while GBP requires 20-25 iterations.
 The time per iteration however is the more significant factor and where the two methods differ greatly in performance.

 The local distributed nature of GBP makes its time per iteration \textit{structure-agnostic}; in other words, the compute per iteration depends only on the number of factors and not their structure.
 Consequently, the time per iteration for GBP is approximately constant for all experiments and the convergence time only increases slightly, due to extra factors and more iterations required to converge.